PARC-Robotics/PARC2025-Engineers-League/README.md

 ## Docker Usage

 The Ubuntu environment and ROS2 workspace and packages are also available in a containerized environment using docker.
 The following subsections details the process of setting this environment.
+This was tested on an Ubuntu 24.04 computer, compatibility with Windows has yet to be confirmed.

 <!-- Make more general for windows PCs later on in the docs -->